LiamGallagher737/football_robot/README.md

 ## Project Layout

 Each robot, [`goalie`](goalie) and [`attack`](attack), have their own Rust crate for their game logic.
 Anything not related to game logic like reading sensors and controlling motors goes in the shared [`lib`](lib) crate that both robot crates depend on.

+There are also other crates under the [tools](tools) directory that you may find useful.
+They can be run the same way as the goalie or attack crates, just use the name of the tool instead.